Important Terms to Know for the Home Affordability Calculator

 The purchase price is the total cost of the home that you purchase.
 This includes your loan amount, plus any down payment that you put down.

-We know that borrowing money from a bank isn’t free.
-This is the general term for the set of expenses consisting of, but not limited to:
+Estimated Closing Costs: This is the general term for the set of expenses consisting of, but not limited to:

 - Loan application fees